stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

    Implement interfaces `Eq`, `Ord`, `Show`, `FromString`, `FromChar`, `FromDouble`, `Num`, `Neg`, `Integral`, and `Fractional` for `First a`.
 All of these will require corresponding constraints on type parameter `a`.
-Consider using the following utility functions where they make sense:
+Consider implementing and using the following utility functions where they make sense:

    ```idris
    pureFirst : a -> First a